Pruning Pepper Plants – How To Prune Pepper Plants Right

 3. Cut with sharp scissors, just above a node

 Once you have chosen which part of your plant to prune, it’s time to make the cut.
-Make sure you use a pair of sharp scissors or pruning shears.
+Make sure you use a pair of clean, sharp scissors or pruning shears.
 Do not use your fingers to break or pinch the stems.
 This can cause damage to the plant.

 4. Propagate the cutting (optional)